 All this work kept me very busy.
 I enjoyed the diversity of the work and I got super fit walking dogs every day.
 They were also a welcome distraction from writing my thesis, which was becoming an almost impossible task with no end in sight.
 By the end of 2009, I was ready to give up.
 I wanted to walk away from my thesis and get on with my life.

 And then at a party on New Year’s Eve in London, I met a French girl, and I had yet another distraction, but she was the most beautiful of distractions.

 She returned to France, and we stayed in touch.
 I didn’t speak or write French, so we conversed in English, through a few phone calls but mostly by letter and email.
 After several months we were hopping back and forwards between London and Paris on the Eurostar as often as we could afford it.

 After a year and a half, I was still struggling to write my PhD thesis and could barely earn enough to pay my bills.
 I’d even replaced the cleaner in our apartment as a way to make a bit more money.

 After a difficult conversation with my girlfriend to explain that I could no longer afford to travel to Paris to see her, she suggested that I come over to Paris and live with her.
 She’d support me financially so that I could leave all the jobs and focus on just my thesis.
 And I did just that.

 On the 3rd of July 2011, I loaded all my belongings into 29 boxes.
-I set off at 10 pm with two Romanians and their white truck, travelling the night as we crossed the English Channel on the cargo train and then into France to arrive early morning in the quaint western suburb of Saint-Germain-en-Laye where my girlfriend lived.
+I set off from south-west London at 10 pm with two Romanians and their white truck, travelling the night as we crossed the English Channel on the cargo train.
+We arrived early morning in the quaint western suburb of Saint-Germain-en-Laye where my girlfriend lived.

-And it’s where I’ve been living and working the good life for ten years.
+And it’s where I’ve been living and working the good life since.
 But now I’m married and we share our home with a lovable dog that we rescued from the French shelter home, SPA.